 If you’re looking for the perfect Twitter photo size, we’ve got the answer!
 After running into some photo mishaps on Twitter, our team decided we needed to make a change.
-We tested multiple image sizes on different mobile devices, tablet and desktop and finally found a solution that looks great no matter what device you’re using.
+We tested multiple image sizes on different mobile devices, tablets and desktops and finally found a solution that looks great no matter what device you’re using.
 The answer might surprise you, because the ideal dimensions are not any of the recommended Twitter image guidelines.

 Trial & Error: Determining the Perfect Twitter Image Dimensions

 Our frustrations began back in September of 2017.
 The office was celebrating Blue Compass’s 10th anniversary, and to announce this impressive milestone we put together a huge social campaign.
-We displayed quotes from years past and reflected back on how much the company has grown and adapted to the ever-changing world of digital marketing.
+We displayed quotes from years past and reflected on how much the company has grown and adapted to the ever-changing world of digital marketing.

 To our surprise, we noticed that the words on the images were being cut off when viewing Twitter on mobile.
 It looked fine when we checked it on desktop, but when we scrolled through on our phones, the Twitter photo size was obviously incorrect.